 1970: The names of future stars -- including Rich Glover, Jerry Tagge and Van Brownson -- are mentioned as Bob Devaney tweaks the depth chart.

-1985: Mark Traynowicz is the 29th pick in the NFL draft and the first of six Huskers to be selected.
+1985: The Reds rally from a 21-10 deficit in the third quarter to beat the Whites in the spring game, 26-21.
+Also, Mark Traynowicz is the 29th pick in the NFL draft and the first of six Huskers to be selected.

 1995: A big Sports Illustrated piece on Tommie Frazier sheds some light on the nature of the quarterback competition at Nebraska.

 2005: Tom Osborne announces he'll run for governor* instead of a fourth term in Congress.

 * Wayback Machine link – may take several seconds to load